Who can play roller derby?

 How much does it cost to start playing?

 Below are some typical prices that you might expect to pay when purchasing roller derby gear as a beginning skater.
-All players and skating officials are required to have the following equipment.

 You will also need to purchase WFTDA insurance for $75 (2018 price) and be prepared to pay your first monthly league dues of $45.

 We do have some loaner gear available, but sizes and quantities are limited.
 Please contact Training if you need help.

 Is roller derby fake?

 That’s a great question.
 If you remember (or have heard about) roller derby from the 1960s, ’70s, or ’80s, you probably expect WWE style entertainment.
 In today’s roller derby, every hit, fall, sprain, break, concussion, win, and loss are just as real as they are in other full contact sports, like ice hockey and rugby.